UniversalScientificTechnologies/xDOS_doc/SPACEDOS/SPACEDOS01B.md

 The `$ADSD` message is sent once per day.

 Communication speed is 2400 baud.

+{: .note }
+All hexadecimal fields below are printed **without leading-zero padding**: the number of hex digits varies with the value (from 1 digit up to the maximum implied by the field's byte width, e.g. up to 4 hex digits for a 2 B / `uint16_t` field, up to 8 hex digits for a 4 B / `uint32_t` field).
+Parse fields by splitting on `,`, not by a fixed character count.

 ### Power On
 _It transmits just after the power is on._